rickb777/expect/README.md

  * `Not()` inverts the assertion defined by the `ToXxxx` method that follows it (these assertions are described below)

 **String** also has `Trim(n)` that truncates message strings if they exceed the specified length.

+## 'Or' Conjunction

+**String** has `Or()` that allows multiple alternatives to be accepted.
+There is no need for 'and' conjunctions because you simply add more assertions.

 ## Assertions